Purpose

 • Brushing machines > is also labor intensive;

 • Steam (140°C) > a cleaning agent is often injected.
-Disadvantages are the formation of condensation, the coagulation and caking of proteins present and the dangers for as a result of the high temperatures;
+Disadvantages are the formation of condensation, the coagulation and caking of proteins present and the dangers for personnel as a result of the high temperatures;

-• High pressure using (with detergent) occurs at a temperature of 70°C -90°C and a pressure of 200 atmospheres.
+• High pressure using water (with detergent) occurs at a temperature of 70°C -90°C and a pressure of 200 atmospheres.
 Disadvantages are the spread of dirt, the risk of aerosols being formed and the disruption of walls due to the extremely high pressure.
 Can be used in pipes or in hard-to-reach places;

 • Foam/gel > Using compressed air, foam (in which a cleaning agent is enclosed) is applied to surfaces.
-The preparation of the foam is the step.
+The preparation of the foam is the critical step.
 After the exposure time, the foam is rinsed off with water.
 Difficult to apply on smooth, steeply sloping surfaces;

 • Cleaning in place (CIP) > is the circulation of cleaning solution in pipelines.
 If the circulation speed is too high, dirt can be forced into valves, rings and valves.
 Spraying installations are used for tanks;